At a glance

 - We discuss the importance of using trusted professionals to ensure your fleet has access to competitive, timely and good quality repairs

-Advances in road safety technology and driving standards have contributed to a 24% decline in industry vehicle repair volumes over the last ten years.
+Advances in road safety technology and driving standards have contributed to a 24% decline in industry vehicle repair volumes from 2008-2018.

 While this spells good news for fleet operators, conversely the average cost of repairs continues to increase.

-The growth of expensive vehicle technology, increasingly complex manufacturing techniques and raw material price fluctuations, have contributed to a 32% rise in the average repair bill over the last three years.
+The growth of expensive vehicle technology, increasingly complex manufacturing techniques and raw material price fluctuations, have contributed to a 32% rise in the average repair bill from 2015-2018.

 With the average car dashboard increasingly resembling the cockpit of an airliner, it is not just the cost of repairs that is increasing.
 The addition of so much technology can make even innocuous-looking repairs a much more complex process.